tinu-schneider/DBDA_hierach_diagram/README.md

 ## Diagram for hierarchical models

-An example of a DBDA-style diagram for hierarchical models, the classic "[rats](http://www.mrc-bsu.cam.ac.uk/bugs/documentation/exampVol1/node3.html)" example from BUGS, motivated by [John K. Kruschke's post](http://doingbayesiandataanalysis.blogspot.ch/2013/10/diagrams-for-hierarchical-models-we.html).
+An example of an DBDA-style diagram for hierarchical models, the classic "[rats](http://www.mrc-bsu.cam.ac.uk/bugs/documentation/exampVol1/node3.html)" example from BUGS, motivated by [John K. Kruschke's post](http://doingbayesiandataanalysis.blogspot.ch/2013/10/diagrams-for-hierarchical-models-we.html).

 The Code is written in LaTeX and TikZ and uses 'distrograms' (pictograms of the distributions, a word-creation of Rasmus Bååth) to illustrate the underlying distributions.